defi-org-code/web3-candies/README.md

 ### hardhat utils

+> to allow hh to be optional, import from '@defi.org/web3-candies/src/hardhat'

+- `src/hardhat/deploy`: deployment script with prompts and confirmations, saves deployment artifacts locally, waits for confirmations, optionally uploads sources to etherscan
 - `hre()`: the globally accessible singleton
 - `tag`: tag address for use with hre.tracer in logs
 - `artifact`: read compiled artifact